 On the other hand, Simple History offers less detail, but makes up for that by being easier to use.
 If you don’t need to keep incredibly detailed logs, it may be ideal for you.

-WordPress activity logs are a simple solution to a complex problem – the need to know what’s happening on your website.
-Once your site starts to grow, keeping track of everything that occurs can be difficult.
+WordPress activity logs plugins offer a simple solution to a complex problem – the need to know what’s happening on your website.
+Once your site starts to grow, keeping track of everything that happens on it can be difficult.

 However, using logs enables you to store all of the data you need and look through it at your leisure.